reginabally/task-tracker/README.md

 # Task Tracker

-A comprehensive task management application designed to help track daily work activities, generate reports, and summarize accomplishments.
-Perfect for team members who need to document their work for reporting periods.
+An open-source task tracking tool designed to help individuals and teams log daily work activities, organize tasks by type and tag, and generate structured bi-weekly reports.
+Ideal for professionals who need a lightweight and customizable way to document their work for performance reviews or team updates.

+🛠 Built with Next.js App Router, Tailwind CSS, and Prisma.
+📅 Designed for fixed 2-week reporting cycles.
+📦 Local setup with SQLite and zero external services.

 ## Technologies